orbeon/orbeon-forms-doc/contributors/test-plan.md

                 - load path in browser shows PDF with image attachment
         - review and back to edit works
         - save
+        - summary
-    - edit the form definition
+    - [ ] edit the form definition
+        - make changes in form definition to make it clear it's v2 (field labels, names, title, etc.)
         - remove "Email Recipient" from 1st email field and clear it
         - add "Email Recipient" to 2nd email field and add say `gaga@gmail.com` (use the proper ID)
         - change static Image